10PM/10PM/README.md

    - So many of you people need to realize that not everything is black and white when it comes to that.

-- You **directly** fuck people up, physically and/or mentally
+- You consistently **directly** fuck people up, physically and/or mentally

    - Also, unless they have gone after you personally, being uncomfortable with someone is not direct.
 Hide them for your safety.

-   - If someone has directly screwed you up, I suggest telling them what they did wrong before shutting them off so they have a chance to learn from mistakes.
-     - An example of this would be one being completely ghosted by a friend even though they did not detect that something was wrong.
-How are they supposed to know what they did?

 - Excessive use of tone tags

    - I'm okay with tone tags if they're needed.
 Just...
 Please don't use them in every sentence.
 It feels like a weird filter.

+- Compulsive liars or just big liars in general I really can't trust people like you because I'm easily manipulated. </3
+   - This one is probably higher up on the list than others, seriously.
+If I catch you lying about something serious then I can't trust any of your word anymore.
+My paranoia is THAT bad.
 #

 [Thank you for reading.](https://www.youtube.com/watch?v=MjlkBkfLzC8)

 For those who don't know what this bio is for, it's for [this place.](https://pony.town/)

+And for those who say that github is for coders, I do have a proper account showcasing my spaghetti ass C++ stuff but I don't want to share a pony town bio with it.
+It's embarrassing on both ends lol

-I really do not suggest getting into that place if you don't know what it is.
+I really do not suggest getting into pony.town if you don't know what it is.
 It's a shit fest.